 1.Major 1.A Financial Markets I 1.A.b Financial Accounting - I Theory and Practice Course Objectives and Course Outcomes Course Objectives CObj 1 Develop a fundamental understanding of the principles and concepts underlying financial accounting.
 Familiarize students with the basic financial accounting terminology, principles, and techniques used in recording, classifying, and summarizing financial transactions.
 CObj 2 Introduce students to the accounting equation and its application in preparing financial statements.
 CObj 3 Provide an overview of the accounting cycle, including the steps involved in journalizing, posting, adjusting, and closing entries.
 Explain the importance of accurate financial reporting and its impact on decision-making processes within an organization.
-Introduce students to the ethical considerations and professional standards that CObj 4 govern the practice of financial accounting.
-Course Outcomes COut 1 Learner demonstrates a solid understanding of the fundamental principles and concepts of financial accounting.
+CObj 4 Introduce students to the ethical considerations and professional standards that govern the practice of financial accounting.
+5 Course Outcomes Learner demonstrates a solid understanding of the fundamental principles and COut 1 concepts of financial accounting.
 COut 2 Learner is able to apply accounting terminology, principles, and techniques to record, classify, and summarize financial transactions.
-COut 3 The learner is able to prepare basic financial statements, including the income statement, balance sheet, and statement of cash flows, using the accounting equation and appropriate accounting standards.
-COut 4 The learner is able to execute the steps involved in the accounting cycle, including journalizing, posting, adjusting, and closing entries.
-COut 5 The learner is able to collaborate effectively in group settings to solve accounting problems and discuss accounting concepts.
-COut 6 The learner is able to analyze and interpret financial statements to assess the financial performance and position of an organization.
-COut 7 The learner is able to analyse the financial status of an organization to make proper investment decisions COut 8 The learner is able to communicate financial information clearly and effectively, both orally and in written form, using appropriate accounting technology and formats.
+COut 3 Learner is able to prepare basic financial statements, including the income statement, balance sheet, and statement of cash flows, using the accounting equation and appropriate accounting standards.
+COut 4 Learner is able to execute the steps involved in the accounting cycle, including journalizing, posting, adjusting, and closing entries.
+COut 5 Learner is able to collaborate effectively in group settings to solve accounting problems and discuss accounting concepts.
+COut 6 Learner is able to analyze and interpret financial statements to assess the financial performance and position of an organization.
+COut 7 Learner is able to analyse financial status of an organization to make proper investment decisions COut 8 Learner is able to communicate financial information clearly and effectively, both orally and in written form, using appropriate accounting technology and formats.

 Financial Accounting - I Theory and Practice

-Sr. No. Sr. No. Modules
+Sr. No. Modules No. of Lectures

 1 Nature, Purpose of Accounting 15

 2 Books of Accounts 15

-3 3 Introduction to Financial Statements & Preparation of Final Accounts
+3 Introduction to Financial Statements & Preparation of Final Accounts 15

 Total No. of Lectures: 45

 Sr. No. Modules 1 Nature, Purpose of Accounting Meaning and scope of Accounting: Need, development & Definition of Accounting, personal interest in Accounting disclosure, branches of accounting.
-Accounting Concepts and Accounting Standards 2 Books of Accounts Journals, ledger, subsidiary books Trial Balance, Financial Accounting framework 3 Introduction to Financial Statements & Preparation of Final Accounts Bank Reconciliation Statements Treatment of Capital & Revenue Depreciation Accounting; methods of recording depreciation and methods of providing depreciation as per AS-4 Final Accounts of Sole Traders- Manufacturing Account, Trading, Profit & Loss Account and Balance sheet Final Accounts of Partnership Firm Manufacturing Account Trading Profit & Final Accounts of Partnership Firm, Manufacturing Account, Trading, Profit & Loss, Account and Balance sheet
+Accounting Concepts and Accounting Standards 2 Books of Accounts Journals, ledger, subsidiary books Trial Balance, Financial Accounting framework 3 Introduction to Financial Statements & Preparation of Final Accounts Bank Reconciliation Statements Treatment of Capital & Revenue Depreciation Accounting; methods of recording depreciation and methods of providing depreciation as per AS-4 Final Accounts of Sole Traders- Manufacturing Account, Trading, Profit & Loss Account and Balance sheet Final Accounts of Partnership Firm, Manufacturing Account, Trading, Profit & Loss, Account and Balance sheet